 • SunRISe-4 (NCT04919512) is an ongoing, phase 2, randomized, open-label, multicenter study evaluating the efficacy and safety of TAR-200 in combination with systemic cetrelimab, an investigational immunoglobulin G4 (IgG4) antibody that targets the programmed cell death protein-1 (PD-1) receptor, and systemic cetrelimab alone as neoadjuvant therapy in patients with muscle-invasive bladder cancer (MIBC) who are scheduled for radical cystectomy (RC) and refuse or are ineligible for platinum-based neoadjuvant chemotherapy.1,2

-• Necchi et al (2024)3 reported the interim results for patients with MIBC who were randomized to receive either TAR-200 + cetrelimab therapy (cohort 1, n=79) or cetrelimab monotherapy (cohort 2, n=41).
+• Necchi et al (2024)3 presented the interim efficacy and safety results for patients with MIBC who were randomized to receive either TAR-200 + cetrelimab therapy (cohort 1, n=79) or cetrelimab monotherapy (cohort 2, n=41).

 • Of the efficacy-evaluable population treated with the combination of TAR-200 + cetrelimab (n=53), the pathologic complete response (pCR) and pathologic overall response (pOR) rates were 42% (95% confidence interval [CI], 28-56) and 60% (95% CI, 46-74), respectively.